 On April 15, 2015, Yahoo Operating Business and Microsoft entered into the Eleventh Amendment, pursuant to which the terms of the Microsoft Search Agreement were amended.
 Previously under the Microsoft Search Agreement, Microsoft was the exclusive algorithmic and paid search services provider to Yahoo Operating Business on personal computers for Yahoo Properties and for search services provided by Yahoo Operating Business to Affiliate sites.
 Microsoft was the non-exclusive provider on mobile devices.
 Pursuant to the Eleventh Amendment, Microsoft will provide such services on a non-exclusive basis for Yahoo Properties and Affiliate sites on all devices.
 Commencing on May 1, 2015, Yahoo Operating Business agreed to the Volume Commitment and displays only Microsoft's paid search results on such search result pages.
 Prior to the Eleventh Amendment, Yahoo Operating Business was entitled to receive the Revenue Share Rate with respect to revenue generated from paid search results on Yahoo Properties and on Affiliate sites after deduction of the Affiliate sites' share of revenue and certain Microsoft costs.
 The Revenue Share Rate was 88 percent for the first five years of the Microsoft Search Agreement and then increased to 90 percent on February 23, 2015.
 Pursuant to the Eleventh Amendment, the Revenue Share Rate increased to 93 percent, but Microsoft now receives its 7 percent revenue share before deduction of the Affiliate site's share of revenue.
 Yahoo Operating Business is responsible for paying the Affiliate for the Affiliate site's share of revenue.
-Additionally, pursuant to the Eleventh Amendment, Yahoo Operating Business to request algorithmic listings only or both algorithmic and paid listings from Microsoft.
-To the extent Yahoo Operating Business pays Microsoft serving costs but not a revenue share.
+Additionally, pursuant to the Eleventh Amendment, Yahoo Operating Business has the ability in response to queries on both personal computers and mobile devices to request algorithmic listings only, paid listings only or both algorithmic and paid listings from Microsoft.
+To the extent Yahoo Operating Business requests algorithmic listings only or requests paid listings but elects not to display such paid listings, Yahoo Operating Business pays Microsoft serving costs but not a revenue share.
 In other cases and with respect to the Volume Commitment, the Revenue Share Rate applies.